Springer School and Center, the #1 resource for learning disabilities in the region, is currently accepting applications for the following positions.

 We invite qualified candidates to consider becoming part of our community by submitting a cover letter, resume, and application to Mr. Eldrich Carr, Principal, by email at email@example.com or mail to 2121 Madison Rd.
 Cincinnati, Ohio 45208.

 Currently seeking Substitute teachers to work across all levels and subjects on an as needed basis.
+Daily rate is $105.
 Experience teaching students with learning disabilities preferred.
-Please submit copy of current teaching certificate or license with application and resume to email@example.com
+Please submit copy of current teaching certificate, license, and/or verification of undergraduate degree with application and resume to firstname.lastname@example.org.

 - We are mission focused, all working toward the same purpose, guided by clearly articulated values.
 All efforts are focused on individuals with learning disabilities.